mapproxy/mapproxy/doc/services.rst

 Some WMS clients do not send all required parameters in feature info requests, MapProxy ignores these errors unless you set ``strict`` to ``true``.

+``max_output_pixels``
+"""""""""""""""""""""

+.. versionadded:: 1.3.0

+The maximum output size for a WMS requests in pixel.
+MapProxy returns an WMS exception in XML format for requests that are larger.
+Defaults to ``[4000, 4000]`` which will limit the maximum output size to 16 million pixels (i.e. 5000x3000 is still allowed).

 Full example
 """"""""""""
 ::